 Many people start working out to improve their cardiovascular health, build muscle, and lose weight.
 But movement is medicine, and exercising has so many other benefits too!

 People who work out regularly tend to do so because it gives them an enormous sense of well-being.
 They have more energy, sleep better, have improved memories, and feel more relaxed.
 It’s also powerful medicine for many common mental health challenges.

 When faced with challenges in life, exercise can help you cope healthily instead of resorting to destructive coping mechanisms like alcohol, drugs, or other harmful behaviour.
 Regular exercise can also help boost your immune system, and that, in turn, will reduce the impact of stress.

-Regular movement can have a positive impact on depression, anxiety, and ADHD.
-Plus, you don’t have to be a gym rat to reap the rewards.
+Regular movement can positively impact depression, anxiety, and ADHD.
+You don’t have to be a gym rat to reap the rewards.
 Studies show that modest amounts of exercise can make a huge difference.
 So no matter your experience, you can learn to use exercise as a powerful tool to deal with mental or physical health problems and get the most out of your life.

-During exercise, a chemical hormone in our brain is released, which is a natural pain killer.
+During exercise, a chemical hormone in our brain is released, a natural pain killer.
 This keeps our mood happy and decreases stress and anxiety.

 Anxiety can be debilitating to live with.
 One way to help yourself cope with anxiety is to use movement.
 Exercise, particularly aerobic activity, has been shown to reduce both anxiety and your perception of stress.
 It is considered one of the most effective natural cures for anxiety disorders.